falcon75/Sorting-Algorithms/README.md

-# sortingtools
+# Sorting Algorithms
-Set of tools for testing and optimising sorting algorithms (python)
+Set of tools for testing and comparing sorting algorithms (python)